CorpGlory/grafana-progress-list/README.md

 ## About

 A panel showing list of progress-like items in one board.
+More about [development of the plugin](https://corpglory.com/s/grafana-progress-list/).

 ## How To Use